jamesdiacono/Replete/README.md

 A __specifier__ is the string portion of a module's import statement, for example "../my_module.js".

 A __locator__ is a URL string containing sufficient information to locate a file.
-A locator should begin with `file:///` if it refers to a file on disk, but otherwise its structure is completely up to you.
+A locator should begin with `file:///` if it refers to a file on disk, but structure of the rest of it is completely up to you.

 If locators for files on disk were structured like `file:///absolute/path/to/file.xyz`, then the `locate` capability might behave like so: